 They say Mark wrote his gospel in answer to that dreadful experience.
 He would have heard Peter’s witness to Jesus many times; he knows his story.

-Yet Mark was not just a stenographer repeating Peter’s eyewitness account; he’s adapted the apostle’s story, adding material and insights of his own.
-For a long time Mark’s gospel was neglected, but scholars today admire it for its simplicity and masterful story telling.
+Yet Mark was not just a stenographer repeating Peter’s eyewitness account; he’s adapted the apostle’s story, adding material and insights he had gathered on his own.
+For a long time Mark’s gospel was neglected by the church, thought to be simply a synopsis of Matthew’s gospel.
+Today scholars admire it for its simplicity and masterful story telling.
 It’s the first gospel written and Matthew and Luke derive much of their material from it.

 Mark’s Gospel offers a unique wisdom.
 It does not flinch before the mystery of suffering and does not try to explain it away.
 There’s a darkness about this gospel that makes it applicable to times like ours.
 We’re disciples of Jesus who must follow him, no matter what.